KISDinteractive/embedded_ai_22w/chapters/ch4-HelloWorld/README.md

 # 4 Training our first Model from Scratch

 Chapter 4 spanned two actual meetings (12 & 19.12).
-We first set up a virtual machine on a server to run the training, in a second step went through the training process and the corresponding Python commands and last but not least loaded the code onto a M5StickC-Plus microcontroller.
+First we set up a virtual machine on a server to run the training, then we went through the training process and the corresponding Python commands, and finally we loaded the code onto a M5StickC-Plus microcontroller.

-**The content and code of this chapter are heavily inspired by a two-part video tutorial by Shawn Hymel** ([Jupyter Notebook file](https://gist.github.com/ShawnHymel/79237fe6aee5a3653c497d879f746c0c), [part 1](https://www.youtube.com/watch?v=BzzqYNYOcWc) & [part 2](https://www.youtube.com/watch?v=dU01M61RW8s)), which itself is based on a notebook file (now available [here](https://github.com/tensorflow/tflite-micro/blob/main/tensorflow/lite/micro/examples/hello_world/create_sine_model.ipynb)) from arguably the [most important book in TinyML](https://www.oreilly.com/library/view/tinyml/9781492052036/) by [Pete Warden](https://github.com/petewarden).
+**The content and code of this chapter are heavily inspired by a two-part video tutorial by Shawn Hymel** ([Jupyter Notebook file](https://gist.github.com/ShawnHymel/79237fe6aee5a3653c497d879f746c0c), [part 1](https://www.youtube.com/watch?v=BzzqYNYOcWc) & [part 2](https://www.youtube.com/watch?v=dU01M61RW8s)), which in turn is based on a notebook file (now available [here](https://github.com/tensorflow/tflite-micro/blob/main/tensorflow/lite/micro/examples/hello_world/create_sine_model.ipynb)) from arguably the [most important book in TinyML](https://www.oreilly.com/library/view/tinyml/9781492052036/) by [Pete Warden](https://github.com/petewarden).

-The main difference between his tutorial and this chapter is the usage of the "EloquentTinyML" Arduino library and the [M5StickC-Plus](https://shop.m5stack.com/products/m5stickc-plus-esp32-pico-mini-iot-development-kit) for running the model, while Shawn used the "Arduino Nano 33 BLE Sense" board which is currently not available.
+The main difference between his tutorial and this chapter is the use of the "EloquentTinyML" Arduino library and the [M5StickC-Plus](https://shop.m5stack.com/products/m5stickc-plus-esp32-pico-mini-iot-development-kit) to run the model, while Shawn used the "Arduino Nano 33 BLE Sense" board which is currently not available.

 ## 4.1 Setting up Our "Hello World" Example (12.12)

-We began to set up the system in wich we want to train a model that predicts a sine wave as a "Hello World" way to test if our setup is working.
+We started by setting up the system in which we want to train a model that predicts a sine wave as a "Hello World" to test if our setup is working.
-- For this we boot a virtual kitegg server (you already got credentials) with the option **"(kisd-auto-kernels)"**
+- To do this we boot a virtual kitegg server (you already got credentials) with the option **"(kisd-auto-kernels)"**
-- Next we want this very Git repository (short: repo) available locally on our virtual machine (on the server).
-So we type `git clone https://github.com/KISDinteractive/embedded_ai_22w.git` in a "Terminal" window of the JupyterLabs instance and hit the enter key.
+- Next, we want to get this git repository (repo for short) available locally on our virtual machine (on the server).
+So we type `git clone https://github.com/KISDinteractive/embedded_ai_22w.git` in a "terminal" window of the JupyterLabs instance and hit the enter key.
-- After a few seconds, the repo should now appear in the file system preview on the left-hand side as the directory "embedded_ai_w22".
+- After a few seconds, the repo should now appear in the file system preview on the left-hand side as a directory called "embedded_ai_w22".
 - We then type `embedded_ai_22w/chapters/ch4-HelloWorld/src/init-jupyter-kitegg.sh` in the terminal and hit enter.
-This runs some installations of dependencies that we need later on. *We discussed the script in more detail in the meeting.*
+This will install some dependencies we will need later. *We discussed the script in more detail in the meeting.*
-- Last but not least we navigate to the same folder (chapters/ch4-HelloWorld/src/) by using the mouse in the file manager on the left of JupyterLabs and double click the ipynb file (a Jupyter Notebook) to open it.
+- Finally, we navigate to the same folder (chapters/ch4-HelloWorld/src/) by using the mouse in the file manager on the left of JupyterLabs and double click the ipynb file (a Jupyter Notebook) to open it.
 - When prompted which kernel you want to use, select the kernel " ... py37".
 If you are not asked, click on the kernel name in the upper right corner and the kernel prompt will pop up.
-- Now **run the first two cells** of the Jupyter Notebook (recap: press Shift + Enter to do so) and check if the Python and Tensorflow version are as described in the comments.
+- Now **run the first two cells** of the Jupyter Notebook (remember: press Shift + Enter to do so) and check that the Python and Tensorflow versions are as described in the comments.

 ## 4.2 Training the Model

-To train the model you basically only have to run all cells in the Notebook one by one.
-There are some explanatory comments in the code, but during the session we went more into detail of the code lines.
+To train the model you basically just have to run all the cells in the notebook one by one.
+There are some explanatory comments in the code, but during the session we went through the lines of code in more detail.

-*Note: besides some verbal explanation we didn't get deeper into how Neural Networks and Deep Learning works, but just jumped in.
-There will be some context in the next session!*
+*Note: apart from some verbal explanations, we didn't go deeper into how neural networks and deep learning work, we just jumped in.
+There will be some context in the next session!*)

-In overview the steps are:
+In summary, the steps are:

 ### 1. Create Data to be Used as Training Data